jon-jacky/home/commonplace.md

   machine  to  carry  out  the  appropriate  series  of  mathematical operations.
-These  set-ups  implemented   loops,   subroutines,   and the   other  elements  we  now  associate  with  programs    (although they    were    re-corded  visually,  as  a  schematic  of  the  switch and  wiring  settings  needed  on  ENIACs  various  units,  rather  than as  textual instruction codes).
+These  set-ups  implemented   loops,   subroutines,   and the   other  elements  we  now  associate  with  programs    (although they    were    recorded  visually,  as  a  schematic  of  the  switch and  wiring  settings  needed  on  ENIACs  various  units,  rather  than as  textual instruction codes).
 It  is  this  preparatory  work  that has  caused   them   to   be   remembered   as   programmers ...